 Four cast-iron skillet experts, namely; Isaac Morton, Liz Seru, Dennis Powell, Stephen Muscarella, and Stuart Shank, were asked to explain the best oil to use in seasoning, and they responded by grouping them into four categories as follows;

-All four experts confirmed that grapeseed oil is the best in seasoning cast iron skillet.
+All four experts confirmed that using grapeseed oil to season cast iron is the best way to go.
 According to Stuart Shank, grapeseed strength is attributed to its low saturated fat content and high smoke point.

 Grapeseed oil has a neutral odor and will not alter the taste of the food you cook on your cast iron cookware.
 Besides, this oil is relatively affordable.